WillYallop/functionalities.js/README.md

 > limitations
 - [Limitations]: As designed, this doesnt come with any pagination or arrow navigation prebuilt blocks, so we dont interfere with your sites design.
 We supply the functions you will need to add these.
+- [Limitations]: If you have your perPage set to the amount of slides that exist - when on the infinite effect, it wont be a seamless transition.
+- [Limitations]: The clickEvent callback doesnt return the position of the slide that is clicked (Will be addressed in a future update).

+### Future Updates

+- The clickEvent will return the position of the slide you click.
+- The desktop drag control method will allow you to free control the translation while holding down.
+When lifitng up it will snap to the closest slide.
+- When the slide is active all links within the slides will have point events set to none temporarilly so you dont accidently click them when releasing the touch drag.
+Currently you can implement this yourself - its just obviosuly extra work.
+- Add support to the toSlide function for you to pass it numbers greater than the total amount of slides - it will then work out from there what slide it should actually go to.
+- [Potentially]: Add support to centre the active slide instead of it always being the first one.

 <br>